You might have questions about “ How Accurate is Semrush” when compared with its competitors.

 Some studies found Semrush’s ranks differed from real Google ranks by 5 positions or more for 40% of keywords when comparing side-by-side with localized accounts.
 This suggests Semrush’s rank data is best interpreted as a general guideline, not an exact measure for geo-targeted or personalized keywords.

 Having access to rank tracking for 9 global markets is valuable.
 But users should always test important keyword ranks manually in relevant locations when accuracy is critical.
+Here is a comprehensive guide to track search engine rankings.

 4. Competitive Research